iriyaverma/Metacraft-Assesment/README.md

-# Metacraft-Assesment
+# Metacraft-Solidity-Assesment
-This repository contains the Solidity smart contract for my MetaCraft assessment.
+This repository contains the Solidity smart contract for my Metacraft Assessment.
 The smart contract implements a basic token system with functionalities for minting and burning tokens.
 # Details
 1. **Public Variables**:
 * TokenName: Stores the name of the token.